pietrolesci/energizer/README.md

 model = MNISTModel()
 ```

-We need to select a query strategy, say the `EntropyStrategy` that queries instances from pool for which the model is most uncertain.
+We need to select a query strategy, say the `EntropyStrategy` that queries instances from the pool for which the model is most uncertain.
 Uncertainty is defined as the entropy of the model predictive label distribution

 ```python
 from energizer.query_strategies import EntropyStrategy